 Major in Economics (COL)

-A major in Economics at Georgetown University requires completion of 34 academic credits, earned from courses described below.
-Each course earns 3 credits, except for MATH-1350/1360 [formerly MATH-032/035] (4 credits), ECON-1003 [formerly ECON-003] (4 credits), Economics Internship (variable credits) and Guided Research (variable credits).
-At least five economics courses (excluding calculus, Economics Internship and Guided Research) must be taken in the Economics Department at Georgetown.
+A major in Economics at Georgetown University requires the completion of 11 courses, as specified below.
+Of those 11 courses, at least six must be taken in the Economics department at Georgetown.
 The remaining credits for the major can be earned from transferred courses and/or advanced placement credit.
 The relevant advanced placement policies are laid out in the Admissions section of the University Bulletin at https://bulletin.georgetown.edu/admissions/advanced-credit/.

 The AB in Economics is recognized as a STEM degree: https://internationalservices.georgetown.edu/students/after-graduation/stem-opt-approved/